ARM-software/vscode-cmsis-csolution/README.md

     Issues are highlighted in red and have an exclamation mark icon ![Issue icon](./docs/images/issue-icon.png) next to them.
 You can remove conflicting components from your selection or add missing component dependencies from a suggested list.

 1. If there are validation issues, hover over the issues in the **Validation** panel to get more details.
 You can click the proposed fixes to find the components in the list.
-In some cases, you may have to choose between different fix sets.
+Sometimes, you must choose between different fix sets.
 Select a fix set in the drop-down list, apply the changes, and then click **Apply**.

     ![Fix validation issues](./docs/images/component-validation-issues.gif)